If you want to create beautiful still life photographs that evoke emotions and tell a story, you need a mix of creativity and skills.

 Week 2 – This week you’ll learn about metering modes, White Balance, focus, and drive modes, so that you can select the right setting for the type of image, and mood, you want to create.

 Week 4 – After an introduction to explain how Lightroom works, this week you’ll learn how to create a classical still life photograph with a bright and airy look.
 The lessons will cover backdrops and natural light set up, with styling and composition guidelines.
-I’ll share the camera settings used, and then show you how I edit the photograph for a bright and airy look.
+I’ll share the camera settings used, and then show you how I edit the photographs for a bright and airy look.

 Week 5 – This week you’ll learn how to create a classical still life photograph with a dark and moody look, like the Dutch masters used to paint.
 The lessons will cover backdrops and natural light set up, with styling and composition guidelines.
 I’ll share the camera settings used, and then show you how I edit these types of images.